How To Use Square To Accept Credit Cards In Person

 With the Square Stand, you can run your Square POS app or the premium options created just for retail and restaurants.
 Find out why these might be a better option for you (and see the fee differences) by visiting our Square for Retail or Square for Restaurants reviews.

 Not sure what you need?
-Check out A Guide To Square Credit Card Readers And POS Bundles to compare and explore your options.
-Below, we’ll break down the cost of the hardware we just talked about, and discuss the transaction fees associated with each.
+Check out our guide to Square credit card readers and POS bundles to compare and explore your options.
+Below, we’ll break down the cost of the hardware we just talked about and discuss the transaction fees associated with each.

 Square POS Hardware Costs & Transaction Fees

-- Square Stand for Contactless and Chip: The cost for this one is $199.00.
-If you want to add an iPad, you can do so for $329.00.
+- Square Stand For Contactless & Chip: The cost for this one is $199.
+If you want to add an iPad, you can do so for $329.
 Note that the stand is only compatible with an iPad (2017, 2018), iPad Pro 9.7”, or iPad Air (1, 2).
-You’ll pay a flat 2.75% per swipe, dip or tap transaction at the Square Stand so long as you are running the free Square POS.
-Square For Restaurants and Square for Retail process at different rates — 2.6% + $0.10 for Restaurants and 2.5% + $0.10 for Retail.
+You’ll pay 2.6% + $0.10 per swipe, dip, or tap transaction with the Square Stand so long as you are running the free Square POS or Square For Restaurants.
+Merchants using Square for Retail process transactions at a different rate — 2.5% + $0.10.

-- Square Terminal: To get your business a Square Terminal, you’ll pay $399.00, shipping included.
-You can also opt to add on 20 rolls of terminal print paper for another $20.00.
-Your payment processing fee is 2.6% + 10¢ per swiped magstripe cards, swiped or inserted chip cards, and contactless payments.
+- Square Terminal: To get your business a Square Terminal, you’ll pay $299, shipping included.
+Your payment processing fee is 2.6% + $0.10 per swiped magstripe card, swiped or inserted chip cards, and contactless payments.

-- Square Register: Square Register costs $999.00 to purchase it outright.
+- Square Register: Square Register costs $799 to purchase it outright.
 Shipping is free, and it arrives in seven business days or less.
-It’s ready to start processing payments right out of the box, so there’s no fuss when it comes to launch time.
-Contactless payments, swiped or inserted chip cards, and swiped magstripe cards processed through cost 2.5% + 10¢ fee.
+It’s ready to start processing payments right out of the box, so there’s no fuss when it comes time to launch.
+Square charges a processing fee of 2.5% + $0.10 for contactless payments, swiped or inserted chip cards, and swiped magstripe cards.

-If you add on specialized software, such as Square for Restaurants or Square for Retail, you will have an additional monthly charge (both starting at $60/mo).
-Both of these premium POS systems are geared towards specialized businesses and include features such as advanced reporting (for retail), and table mapping (for restaurants).
+If you add on specialized software, such as Square for Restaurants or Square for Retail, you will have an additional monthly charge (both starting at $60/month).
+Both of these premium POS systems are geared towards specialized businesses and include features such as advanced reporting (for retail) and table mapping (for restaurants).

 In the next section, we will lay out the payment processing costs for such transactions.
 But first, let’s discover the ways you can process a card with Square if you don’t have your reader (or the card) in hand.